 Of course, every festival brings a huge array of food and drink stalls with it.
 Good smells wafted everywhere, with the focus on the jerk chicken.
 There were plenty of jerk chicken stands set up, and though the crowds seemed eager to line up and wait for one or two, there was plenty of delicious food to be found elsewhere, so don't waste your time lining up with everyone else.
 The famous Jamaican Red Stripe beer was well represented, as were a number of smaller and lesser-known rum and alcohol makers.

-And if you can't make it to the Tokyo event in August, head down to Nagoya from May 8th to 10th at Hisaya Odori Park to experience the same fun tunes and atmosphere.
-The Nagoya location will also hold an experimental workshop for children on the theme of sports to commemorate the Tokyo Olympics.
+And if you can't make it to the Tokyo event in August, head down to Nagoya's Hisaya Odori Park to experience the same fun tunes and atmosphere.